FAQs concerning application procedures

 2. I just submitted my PhD application and realized that I uploaded the wrong file on the server.

 A: It is a quite impossible for us to upload a file as we do not run that server.
-Please, just upload that file again.
-We usually consider the latest version of uploaded files.
+Unfortunately, you need to re-apply.

-3. Is it possible to apply without a "university certificate"?
+3. Is it possible to apply without a "final university certificate"?

 A: Sure, you should apply without having a final degree yet.
 This is in fact typical for most applicants.
 But please add all transcripts.